• Skip to main content

 🔪 Instructions

-This creamy peanut butter-baked oatmeal involves three simple steps.
+This creamy peanut butter-baked oatmeal involves just a couple of simple steps.

 mash bananas until smooth.